For once, I look back at the entire picture, and I like what I see...

 Today, however, I have an inner confidence, an inner contentedness, I'd never known before.
 My own "family" has unilaterally wiped me from there lives...if this had happened years ago, it might have affected me.
 Yet, communication is a two way street, and for over 30 years I think I've spoken to them thrice maybe.
 When I finally do, it is a recorded and drunken maniacal threat.

 Having spent half of my life enslaving (myself) to my parent's supposed view of what "normal" is, I am free.
 I can think, probably hundreds of times, my own father said to me "why can't you just be like everybody else?", "why can't you be normal?"
 I can't speak to anything "normal" (and I doubt he could either), yet how sad to think in order to thrive in life we need to imitate others.
 How sad to think that we gain our position and self worth from "family" and others, that we don't find it within.
 I am finding it within.
 I am so grateful.

-In the Christian Gospels, Joshua/Jesus is quoting Rabbi Hillel, the leader of the school of thought he follows...the Master says " do unto others as you would have them do unto you."
-He actually misquotes Rav Hillel, the quote is actually "what you hate, do not do to an other."
+In the gospels Jesus quoting Rab Hillel says " do unto others as you would have them do unto you."
+Rab Hillel's actual quote was , the quote is actually "what you hate, do not do to another."

 I prefer this arrangement, because how possibly can we have a baseline, an idea of how to treat others, and live amongst them, unless we can identify this in ourselves?